コンテンツにスキップ

 「まず、“動き”と“間”ありき。テーマは後から付いてくるんです」 アニメーション作家・和田淳スペシャルインタビュー:『New Artist Picks 和田淳展|私の沼』

-Wada : When I was a student, I majored in art, but I was actually more interested in film.
-I've always loved watching comic strips and skits, and I thought it would be possible to express the tension and pauses of such comedy myself.
-That's how I started thinking.
-Also, now that I think about it, I may have had a bit of a complex that my drawings weren't as good as those around me.
+Wada : I majored in art when I was a student, but I was actually more interested in video.
+I always loved watching stand-up comedy and skits, and I wondered if I could express the tension and pauses that come with laughter.
+That's how it all started.
+Also, looking back, I think I may have had a slight complex about not being as good at drawing as the people around me.

 s-mgc_4223

-――There was something you wanted to do first, and you came up with the method of animation later.
+--So first there was something you wanted to do, and then you came up with the animation method later.

 Wada : That's right.
-At first, I had almost no knowledge or skills about anime production.
-It was almost by chance that I started working on this work.
-One day, out of curiosity, I made a short animation, and my university professor and friends praised it.
-That made me very happy.
+At first, I had almost no knowledge or skills in animation production.
+It was almost by chance that I started working on my own projects.
+One day, I made a short animation out of curiosity, and my university professors and friends around me praised it.
+I was very happy about that.

 Wada : Yes.
-To put it simply, I thought, ``Maybe there's an opportunity for me to take advantage of this'' (lol).
-That's the case even now.
-Even if the venue for presenting my work changes to overseas film festivals or television, the greatest motivation is still receiving praise from people close to me or hearing them say, ``That was interesting.''
-I guess the timing was good.
-Computers were just beginning to become popular, and an environment was being created in which beginners could take on the challenge of producing animation on their own.
+To put it simply, I thought, "Maybe there's an opportunity for me to exploit this as well" (laughs).
+It's still the same now.
+Even though the places where I present my work have changed to overseas film festivals and television, the biggest motivation is still getting praise from people close to me and having them say, "That was interesting."
+I'm sure the timing was good too.
+Computers were just starting to become more widespread, and the environment was becoming more and more conducive for beginners to try their hand at animation production on their own.

 s-mgc_4233

-──For example, what kind of manzai or skits did you like?
+--For example, what kind of manzai or sketch comedy did you like?

-Wada : I watched all kinds of movies, but I especially loved Downtown.
-I also vividly remember skits from variety shows such as ``Gottsuee feeling''.
-I think Hitoshi Matsumoto's original video work called ``HITOSI MATUMOTO VISUALBUM'' (1998-99) influenced me the most.
-There are three volumes in total, each containing five short stories, but all of the settings are very interesting and the visual quality is high.
-Above all, because he created it without worrying about the length of the broadcast, you can feel the unique "pauses" that only Matsumoto can create throughout.
+Wada : I watched them without discrimination, but I especially loved Downtown.
+I also vividly remember their skits in variety shows such as "Gottsu Ee Kanji".
+I think I was most influenced by the original video work "HITOSI MATUMOTO VISUALBUM" (1998-99) produced by Matsumoto Hitoshi.
+There are three volumes in total, each containing five short stories, and each setting is very interesting and the visual quality is high.
+Above all, because he created them without worrying about the broadcast length, you can feel the unique "interval" that only Matsumoto can create everywhere.

 s-mgc_4228